CBICA/CBICA_Toolkit/README.txt

 ### 2.2.1 Logging

 A logging class which generates machine-parseable logs.
 This can output to both console (default behavior) and a file.
-For full documentation, see <a href="classcbica_1_1CmdParser.html">cbica::Logging</a>.
+For full documentation, see the cbica::Logging.

 Generated log is in the format: <br>
 <CODE><4 digit year>:<2 digit month>:<2 digit date>,<2 digit 24 hour>:<2 digit minute>:<2 digit second>;<exe name>;<user name></CODE>